Widerøe Flight 933: Flight

 Widerøe Flight 933 was a scheduled service from Kirkenes Airport, Høybuktmoen to Alta Airport, with intermediate stops at Vadsø Airport, Berlevåg Airport, Mehamn Airport and Honningsvåg Airport, Valan.
-The Captain was aged 38 and the First Officer was 26 years old.
+Captain Peer Christian Hovring was aged 38 and First Officer Hans Breines was 26 years old.
 The aircraft had thirteen passengers on board, including two children, when departing Berlevåg.
 The weather was clear, but with a strong wind from the south.
 The captain chose to fly with visual flight rules.
 Other aircraft that passed through the accident area after Widerøe Flight 933 experienced strong turbulence between 1000 ft and 1500 ft in altitude.

 On 11 March 1982 the Twin Otter left Berlevåg at 13:19 – 11 minutes early, thus causing one passenger to miss the flight.
 The first officer reported to Mehamn Aerodrome Flight Information Service (AFIS) at 13:22 that the aircraft was at 2000 ft altitude over the Tanafjord and had an estimated time of arrival of 13:33.
 Radio contact ended at 13:22:53.
 The flight path was monitored by an officer at the Royal Norwegian Air Force (RNoAF) control and reporting center in Honningsvåg between 13:23:20 and 13:25:25, after which the aircraft no longer appeared on radar.
 The officer at the RNoAF center presumed that the aircraft had fallen below the radar horizon of 1200 ft in altitude.